 Preparing Soil Around Tree Roots

 Grass seed germinates poorly on compacted soil.
-Typically, an area should be aerated or tilled before grass seed is scattered, but doing so around tree roots could injure them.
-Serious injuries to roots could kill the tree outright.
+Typically, an area should be aerated or tilled before grass seed is scattered, but doing so around tree roots could injure the roots.
+Serious injuries to roots could kill the tree outright, and open wounds allow disease pathogens to enter.

 Alternative Root Covers